obartra/3d/projects/chess/README.md

 ### Board Design and Construction

+The chessboard represents a dog park with grass and sand tiles, surrounded by a road.
+The tiles were printed with detailed textures to mimic real-life surfaces.
 The chessboard is composed of four quadrants, each repeated twice:

 ![Diagram of a chessboard divided into four quadrants, each with a distinct pattern.
 The board shows that the diagonals from the bottom-left to the top-right and from the bottom-right to the top-left have consistent patterns.
 The quadrants are marked with different colors and hatching styles, with clear delineation to demonstrate the division and pattern consistency along the diagonals.](./images/chess-diagonals.png)

-Representing the grass required several iterations, finally landing on this pattern that printed as a small series of thin, hair-like strands:
+Representing the grass required several iterations, finally landing on this pattern that printed as a small series of thin, hair-like strands.
+The holes were filled with the sand tiles, which were printed vertically for better resolution.

 ![3D printer creating the green tiles representing 'grass' for a dog park-themed chessboard.
 The nozzle moves back and forth, depositing green filament layer by layer.
 The tile gradually takes shape with a detailed texture, contrasting with the surroundings.](./images/board/grass-printing.gif)

-Other approaches worked well for printing faux grass at a larger scale but not for the dimensions needed for the chess tiles.
-The holes were filled with the sand tiles, which were printed vertically to increase the resolution of the sand (since the printer has higher resolution on the Z axis).

 ![Close-up of a green 'grass' quadrant for the dog park-themed chessboard, featuring a textured surface.
 A white 'sand' tile is placed in one of the spaces, contrasting with the green 'grass' tiles surrounding it.
 The 'sand' tile has a smooth, wavy texture, highlighting the difference between the two tile types.](./images/board/first-sand-tile.jpeg)

-Once the four grass quadrants were printed and filled with the sand tiles, they were glued in place.
-Since the board tiles were fairly hollow, I glued them on top of a metal sheet to give them a weighted feel.
-I used <https://www.onlinemetals.com>, which offers custom cuts, allowing me to order a pre-cut sheet.
+Once the four grass quadrants were printed and filled with the sand tiles, I glued them in place on top of a metal sheet to give them a weighted feel.
+I used 6061 Aluminum alloy from <https://www.onlinemetals.com>, which offers custom cuts, allowing me to order a pre-cut sheet.

-Using ChatGPT, I determined that a 6061 Aluminum alloy was the best-suited material.
-It is strong enough to support the board without bending and adds some extra weight, while being affordable.
-The final dimensions were roughly half the size of a standard chessboard at 13.75"x13.75".

 ![Pre-assembled dog park-themed chessboard with alternating green 'grass' and white 'sand' tiles.
 The textured green tiles contrast with the smooth, wavy white tiles, creating a checkerboard pattern.
 Some tiles are stacked in the background, and the board is partially assembled on a work surface, showing the progress of the project.](./images/board/pre-assembled.jpeg)